louiejtaylor/komplexity/README.md

 # Komplexity

-A k-mer-based approach to masking low-complexity sequences.
+A k-mer-based approach for masking low-complexity sequences.

 ## Install